-DRIN CIPLES AND RECOMMENDATIONS COMPLY DISCLOSURE riple 8: Remunerate fairly and responsibly CONFLI DISCLOSURE A list A listed entity should pay director remuneration sufficient to attract and retain high quality directors and design its executive remuneration to attract, retain and motivate high quality senior executives and to align their interests with the creation of value for security holders and with the entity's values and risk appetite.
+PRIN CIPLES AND RECOMMENDATIONS COMPLY DISCLOSURE A list ciple 8: Remunerate fairly and responsibly ed entity should pay director remuneration sufficient to attract a ect, retain and motivate high quality senior executives and to align y's values and risk appetite.
 8.1 The board of a listed entity should: (a) have a remuneration committee, which: (1) has at least three members, a majority of whom are independent directors; and (2) is chaired by an independent director, and disclose: (3) the charter of the committee; (4) the members of the committee; and (5) as at the end of each reporting period the number of times the committee met throughout the period and the individual attendances of the members at those meetings; or (b) if it does not have a remuneration committee, disclose that fact and the processes it employs for setting the level and composition of remuneration for directors and senior executives and ensuring that such remuneration is appropriate and not excessive.
 The Board has not established a separate Remuneration Committee.
 Given the current size and structure of the Company, its operation and financial affairs, the Board believes that there would be no efficiencies gained by establishing a separate Remuneration Committee.
 Accordingly, the Board performs the role of Remuneration Committee.
 Items that are usually required to be discussed by a Remuneration Committee are marked as separate agenda items at Board meetings when required.
 The Board deals with any conflicts of interest that may occur when convening in the capacity of the Remuneration Committee by ensuring that the director with conflicting interests is not party to the relevant discussions.
 If required, the Board may engage an external consultant to provide independent advice in the form of a written report detailing market levels of remuneration for comparable executive roles.
-The Managing Director is responsible for management of staff including setting the remuneration and terms of appointment of employees and contractors.
+The Chief Executive Officer and the Executive Chairman is responsible for management of staff including setting the remuneration and terms of appointment of employees and contractors.
 The Board has adopted a Remuneration Committee Charter which describes the role, composition, functions and responsibilities of the full Board in its capacity as the Remuneration Committee.
-8.2 A listed entity should separately disclose its policies and practices regarding the remuneration of non-executive directors and the remuneration of executive directors and other senior executives. Ø Remuneration of the Company's Non-Executive Directors, Executive Directors and senior executives is set out in the Company's Remuneration Report (which forms part of the Directors' Report) in the Company's Annual Report.
+8.2 A listed entity should separately disclose its policies and practices regarding the remuneration of non-executive directors and the remuneration of executive directors and other senior executives.
+Remuneration of the Company's Non-Executive Directors, Executive Directors and senior executives is set out in the Company's Remuneration Report (which forms part of the Directors' Report) in the Company's Annual Report.
 8.3 A listed entity which has an equity-based remuneration scheme should: (a) have a policy on whether participants are permitted to enter into transactions (whether through the use of derivatives or otherwise) which limit the economic risk of participating in the scheme; and (b) disclose that policy or a summary of it.
-V The Company does not have an equity-based remuneration scheme.
+The Company maintains a Policy for Trading in Company Securities which restricts the permission for employees and directors to enter transactions which limit the economic risks associated with the participation in the Company's equity based incentive scheme.
+In accordance with ASX Listing Rule 12.9, the Company has adopted a trading policy which sets out the following information: (a) Closed periods in which directors, employees and contractors of the Company must not deal in the Company's securities; (b) Trading in the Company' securities which is not subject to the Company's trading policy; and (c) The procedures for obtaining written clearance for trading in exceptional circumstances.
+The Company's Policy for Trading in Company Securities is available on the Company's website.